TennysonGeorge/AWS_terraform_labs/README.md

 # AWS_terraform_labs
 #AWS infar with terraform automation
-## This is a collection of AWS lab that I build using terraform
+## This is a collection of AWS labs that I build using terraform